mozilla/elasticutils/docs/queries.rst

 The query is specified by keyword arguments to the :py:meth:`elasticutils.S.query()` method.
-The key of the keyword argument is parsed splitting on ``__`` (that's two underscores) with the first part as the "field" and the second part as the "field action".
+The key of the keyword argument is parsed splitting on ``__`` (that's two underscores) with the first part as the "field name" and the second part as the "field action".

 For example::